-A portion of the proceeds of the 2020 Series F Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of outstanding bonds of the Corporation) finance all or portions of three (3) senior mortgage loans and four (4) subordinate mortgage loans (the "2020 Series F Mortgage Loans") for the construction, rehabilitation or permanent financing of six (6) developments (the "2020 Series F Developments").
+A portion of the proceeds of the 2020 Series F Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of outstanding bonds of the Corporation) finance [three (3)] senior mortgage loans and [four (4)] subordinate mortgage loans (the "2020 Series F Mortgage Loans") for the construction[, rehabilitation] or permanent financing of [six (6)] developments (the "2020 Series F Developments").
 See "2020 Series E/F Mortgage Loans and 2020 Series F Mortgage Loans" below.